 Welcome to the New Zealand Stigma Index Project

 We are recruiting participants for this study from all walks of life.
-Our goal is to be representative of the HIV community living in Aotearoa New Zealand.
-Specifically, we aim to recruit 50% men and women, equating to 12% of people (approx.) from each of the following ethnicities; NZ European, Maori, African, and Asian – all ethnicities are welcomed!
+Our goal is to be as representative as possible of the HIV communities living in Aotearoa New Zealand.

-The study has obtained ethical approval from the University of Otago Human Ethics Committee (Health) (H18/135)
+The initial 2019 study obtained ethical approval from the University of Otago Human Ethics Committee (Health) (H18/135).
+Ethics approval for the 2026 study is currently under review.

 News Hub: New study aims to break stigma surrounding HIV in NZ